The English Patient (film): Production

-Saul Zaentz was interested in working with Anthony Minghella after he saw the director's film Truly, Madly, Deeply (1990); Minghella brought this project to the producer's attention.
+Saul Zaentz was interested in working with Anthony Minghella after he saw Minghella's film Truly, Madly, Deeply (1990); Minghella brought this project to Zaentz's attention.
 Michael Ondaatje, the Sri Lankan-born Canadian author of the novel, worked closely with the filmmakers.
 According to Minghella, during the development of the project with 20th Century Fox, the "studio wanted the insurance policy of so-called bigger" actors.
 Zaentz recalled, "they'd look at you and say, 'Could we cast Demi Moore in the role'?"
-After Miramax Films took over production duties, the director's preference for Scott Thomas in the role of Katharine was honored.
+After months of disputes with Fox, the studio pulled out just three weeks before production was to begin and Harvey Weinstein came in and acquired worldwide rights for Miramax Films for $27.5 million.
+After Miramax Films became involved, Minghella's preference for Scott Thomas in the role of Katharine was honored.
+To help the film get made, cast and crew agreed to salary deferrals totalling $10 million and Zaentz met the remainder of the production costs.
+Including the deferred costs, Variety reported the production costs at $43 million.
+The deferments were due to be paid after the film broke even, however, although the actors received a deferred payment of $5 million, after over three years after release, others were still waiting for their deferred salaries, subject to an audit of the figures.
+Zaentz sued Miramax Films in 2006 claiming $20 million but the case was still unresolved when Zaentz died in 2014.

-The film was shot on location in Tunisia and Italy and had a production budget of $31 million.
+The film was shot on location in Tunisia and Italy.

 The Conversations: Walter Murch and the Art of Editing Film by Michael Ondaatje is based on the conversations between the author and film editor.
 Murch, with a career that already included such complex works as the Godfather trilogy, The Conversation, and Apocalypse Now, dreaded the task of editing the film with multiple flashbacks and time frames.
 Once he began, the possibilities became apparent, some of which took him away from the order of the original script.
 A reel without sound was made so scene change visuals would be consistent with the quality of the aural aspect between the two.
 The final cut features over 40 temporal transitions.
 It was during this time that Murch met Ondaatje and they were able to exchange thoughts about editing the film.

 In the film, two types of aircraft were used: a De Havilland D.H.82 Tiger Moth and a Boeing-Stearman Model 75.
 Both are biplanes.
 The camp crash scene was made with a 1/2-size scale model.

-The Hungarian folk song, "Szerelem, Szerelem", performed by Muzsikas featuring Márta Sebestyén, was featured in the film.
+The Hungarian folk song "Szerelem, Szerelem", performed by Muzsikás featuring Márta Sebestyén, was featured in the film.